fpagliughi/redis-zset-ts/README.md

-# A library for using Redis as a simple Time-Series Database
+# Redis as a Simple Time-Series Database

 This library allows you to use a plain vanilla installation of Redis to hold simple time-series data.
 This is not meant to replace a time-series database; if you have one available, use it.
 Similarly, Redis has one or more plugins that allow you to store time-series data in a more efficient manner.
 If that is available, it is likely prefereble to using this method of storing data.